Prof. Marilee Lindemann

 Executive Director, College Park Scholars

-Marilee Lindemann, associate professor of English, joined College Park Scholars as Executive Director in July 2014.
-Prior to Scholars, Professor Lindemann served as Director of the Lesbian, Gay, Bisexual, and Transgender Studies Program, in the Office of Undergraduate Studies from 2002-2013.
-She then stayed on as Director as the program transitioned into its new home in the Department of Women's Studies in 2014.
-As the founding Director of LGBT Studies, she developed an extensive course list, expanded enrollments, and helped to establish a highly successful queer studies coalition among area universities, faculty, and students.
+Marilee Lindemann, associate professor of English, joined College Park Scholars as executive director in July 2014.
+Prior to Scholars, Lindemann served as director of the Lesbian, Gay, Bisexual, and Transgender (LGBT) Studies Program in the Office of Undergraduate Studies from 2002 to 2013.
+She then stayed on as director as the program transitioned into its new home in the Department of Women's Studies in 2014.
+As the founding director of LGBT Studies, she developed an extensive course list, expanded enrollments and helped to establish a highly successful queer studies coalition among area universities, faculty and students.

-In 2013, she received the W. E. Kirwan Undergraduate Education Award.
-In 2013-14, she chaired the Senate Programs, Courses, and Curricula Committee, and was elected to the Senate Executive Committee for 2014-15.
-She serves on the General Education Faculty Board for Diversity, and chaired this board during FY14.
+In 2013, Lindemann received the W. E. Kirwan Undergraduate Education Award.
+In 2013–2014, she chaired the Senate Programs, Courses, and Curricula Committee, and was elected to the Senate Executive Committee for 2014–2015.
+She serves on the General Education Faculty Board for Diversity, chairing this board during FY14.
 She also serves on the Academic Planning Advisory Committee of the College of Arts and Humanities.